 |1997 Biotope||SS.IGS.FaS.FabMag||Fabulina fabula and Magelona mirabilis with venerid bivalves in infralittoral compacted fine sand|

-In stable, fine, compacted sands in the infralittoral and sublittoral fringe, communities occur that are dominated by venerid bivalves such as Chamelea gallina.
-The biotope may be characterized by a prevalence of Fabulina fabula and Magelona mirabilis.
-Remote grab sampling is likely to under-estimate deep-burrowing species such as Ensis sp.
-(Warwick & Davis, 1977).
-Slightly muddy examples may have low numbers of Mysella bidentata.
-The community is relatively stable in its species composition, unlike IGS.Sell, which is closely allied and collectively considered to be the 'shallow Venus community' or 'boreal off-shore sand association' of previous workers (see Petersen, 1918; Jones, 1950; Thorson, 1957).
-IGS.FabMag differs from IGS.Sell because of the prevalence of the brittle-shelled Fabulina fabula over the more robust Spisula elliptica and because it occurs in generally finer, more compacted sands.
-These communities have been shown to correlate well with particular levels of current induced 'bed-stress' (Warwick & Uncles, 1980).
-The 'Arctic Venus Community' and 'Mediterranean Venus Community' described to the north and south of the UK (Thorson, 1957) probably occur in the same habitat and appears to be the same biotope described as the Ophelia borealis community in northern France and the central North Sea (Kunitzer et al., 1992).
-In very shallow water and eulittoral sands this biotope may give way to IMS.MacAbr.
-Sites with this biotope may undergo transitions in community composition e.g. IMS.SpiSpi may be a transitional community between IGS.FabMag and CMS.AfilEcor (see Salzwedel, Rachor & Gerdes, 1985).
-(Information taken from the Marine Biotope Classification for Britain and Ireland, Version 97.06: Connor et al., 1997a, b).
+In stable, fine, compacted sands and slightly muddy sands in the infralittoral and littoral fringe, communities occur that are dominated by venerid bivalves such as Chamelea gallina.
+This biotope may be characterised by a prevalence of Fabulina fabula and Magelona mirabilis or other species of Magelona (e.g. Magelona filiformis).
+Other taxa, including the amphipod Bathyporeia spp. and polychaetes such as Chaetozone setosa, Spiophanes bombyx and Nephtys spp. are also commonly recorded.
+In some areas the bivalve Spisula elliptica may also occur in this biotope in low numbers.
+The community is relatively stable in its species composition, however, numbers of Magelona and Fabulina fabula tend to fluctuate.
+Around the Scilly Isles numbers of Fabulina fabula in this biotope are uncommonly low whilst these taxa are often found in higher abundances in muddier communities (presumably due to the higher organic content).
+Consequently it may be better to revise this biotope on the basis of less ubiquitous taxa such as key amphipod species (E.I.S.
+Rees pers. comm.
+2002) although more data is required to test this.
+FfabMag and MoeVen are collectively considered to be the 'shallow Venus community' or 'boreal off-shore sand association' of previous workers (see Petersen 1918; Jones 1950; Thorson 1957).
+These communities have been shown to correlate well with particular levels of current induced 'bed-stress' (Warwick & Uncles 1980).
+The 'Arctic Venus Community' and 'Mediterranean Venus Community' described to the north and south of the UK (Thorson 1957) probably occur in the same habitat and appears to be the same biotope described as the Ophelia borealis community in northern France and the central North Sea (Knitzer et al. 1992).
+Sites with this biotope may undergo transitions in community composition.
+The epibiotic biotopes EcorEns and AreISa may also overlay this biotope in some areas (JNCC, 2015)

 It appears that the biotope is likely to contain elements of both relatively stable sands, characterized by climax species such as Fabulina fabula and Nephtys hombergii, and more dynamic sands, characterized by Spisula elliptica and Nephtys cirrosa.
 Even stable sands are liable to perturbations from variable environmental conditions and hence species characteristic of early successional stages, such as Magelona mirabilis, are able to persist.